peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- fields with the same name, those properties and fields are ignored.</li><li>(*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
+ fields with the same name, those properties and fields are ignored.</li><li>(*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lowercase letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return